In this section

 How to revise for a Spanish writing exam

-Practise past paper questions in timed conditions:
+Practise past paper writing questions in timed conditions:

 Write the success criteria for the task from memory & use it to plan your answer.